 1. Lightweight and Strong

-One of the primary reasons aluminum is used in electrical systems is its light weight.
+One of the primary reasons aluminum is installed in wiring applications is its light weight.
 Aluminum is approximately one-third the weight of copper, which makes it easier to transport and install.
 This is particularly advantageous in large-scale electrical systems, such as power lines, where reducing weight can lead to cost savings and increased efficiency.
 Aluminum’s strength and resistance to corrosion also make it suitable for outdoor applications, such as overhead power lines.

 2. Cost-Effective

-Aluminum is significantly less expensive than copper.
-The lower cost of aluminum makes it an attractive option for certain applications, particularly where large amounts of material are needed.
+Aluminum is far more affordable than copper, making it a popular choice for large electrical projects where material expenses matter.
 For example, aluminum is commonly used in power transmission lines, where the weight-to-cost ratio is an important factor.
 While copper is more conductive, aluminum can still meet the needs of most electrical applications, particularly when combined with other properties such as lighter weight and lower cost.

 3. Corrosion Resistance

-Aluminum is naturally resistant to corrosion due to the formation of an oxide layer on its surface when exposed to air.
+Aluminum naturally forms a protective surface layer that helps prevent long-term deterioration due to the formation of an oxide layer on its surface when exposed to air.
 This oxide layer protects the underlying metal from further corrosion.
 In contrast, copper can corrode over time, especially when exposed to moisture or other elements, which can affect its performance as a conductor.
 The corrosion resistance of aluminum makes it ideal for long-term outdoor and industrial applications.

 4. Malleability and Flexibility